dvidelabs/flatcc/README.md

 require dependent source code to also use that flag to avoid missing linker symbols.
 The feature can be disabled in CMakeLists.txt.
 CMake has been bumped to version 3.16 which is the latest version where Appveyor will build MVSC 2015.
+A buffer overrun in flatcc parser on malformed floating point input was fixed.
 Warnings added for potential name conflicts in enum names and table fields that could result in confusing C compiler errors.
 Not all warnigs are errors to the option `-s` was also added to silence warnings.
 The existing `-g`